Duke University, J.D., 1991

 - Woodward/White, Inc., The Best Lawyers in America, mergers and acquisitions, 2013-19

 Since 2008, represented Alliance One International, Inc., a publicly held global leaf tobacco merchant, in connection with its credit needs and various other matters.
 Credit needs are global in nature with financings in more than 15 different countries and which range from $5 million to $1 billion.
-Examples of recent financings include a $1.025 billion refinancing with a first lien syndicated credit facility and second lien debt issued under Rule 144A, a $335 million ABL credit facility and a 144A issuance for refinancing first lien debt, and financings in Africa exceeding $1 billion in aggregate.
+Examples of recent financings include a $1.025 billion refinancing with a first lien syndicated credit facility and second lien debt issued under Rule 144A, a $335 million ABL credit facility and a 144A issuance for refinancing first lien debt, and commodity-style financings in Africa exceeding $1 billion in aggregate.